Postgraduate Diploma Public Health (Specialist Community Public Health Nursing)

-Students will have secured a placement appropriate to their chosen SCPHN field via secondment or sponsorship from a health organisation.
+Our students will have secured a placement appropriate to their chosen SCPHN field whether as a secondment or sponsorship from a health organisation.

-The library on the Glenside Campus is one of the best health and social care libraries in England with a huge selection of books, journals and audio-visual materials including access to specialist health and social care packages.
+Our Glenside Campus library is one of the best health and social care libraries in England with a huge selection of books, journals and audio-visual materials including access to specialist health and social care packages.

-The Interprofessional Simulation Suite provides excellent opportunities for the demonstration and practice of professional competencies for health and social care students.
+Our Inter-professional skills simulation suite provides excellent opportunities for us to demonstrate and you to practice your professional competencies as a health and social care student.